-Join us at one of our online orientation sessions to get a taste of what it's like to study with NMITE.
-You will get to meet the NMITE team, learn more about the NMITE approach, and get a chance to ask any questions you may still have.
+Or join us at one of our virtual open days to get a taste of what it's like to study with NMITE.
+You will get to meet the NMITE team, learn more about the NMITE approach, and get a chance to ask any guestions you may still have.